aiquiamjot/BudgetBrains/README.md

 3. A QR code and a manual entry key are displayed **once**.
 Scan or copy the key into **Google Authenticator** (or any TOTP app such as Aegis or Authy).
 4. Click **I've saved my key — Continue to Login**.

-> The secret is stored in `localStorage` and will not be shown again.
-If you lose your authenticator and have no backup, clear `localStorage` (DevTools → Application → Storage → Clear) and set up a new account.
-All budget data will also be cleared.
+> Keep a backup of your TOTP key.
+If you lose access to your authenticator and have no backup, you will not be able to log in.

-### 4. Sign in
+### 3. Sign in

 Enter your username, password, and the current 6-digit code from your authenticator app.